kuangkzh/transformers-re/README.md

     - List[int]: token ids when no token can use.
     - 'eos': automatically choose the tokenizer.eos_token_id
 - debug: default: False.
 Control the debug information output.
+- guess_token: default: False.
+Try to guess the next token to accelerate generating.
+Guessing a wrong token will slow down the generation.

 **Attributes**: